hyphen-id/coding-challenge-ml/README.md

 1. **Text Preprocessing:** Implement basic preprocessing tasks like lower casing, punctuation removal, tokenization etc.

-2. **Entity Recognition:** Using a library of your choice, identify the named entities present in the text.
+2. **Entity Recognition:** Identify the named entities present in the text.

 3. **Relationship Extraction:** Implement a strategy to determine the relationships between the entities identified in the previous step.
 This might involve rule-based methods, dependency parsing, or even a simpler co-occurrence strategy depending on what you see fit.